 • Find the company’s most recent backup first.

-• In case necessary, restore the most recent backup by following the below steps:
+• In case necessary, restore the most recent backup by following the steps below:

 • Choose File first, then Restore to Sage 50.